uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-32-available-line.md

 describes the procedures of the surveys and there might be followers for doing similar user investigations among other data organizations.
-The survey contains questions as to the knowledge of plans such as the roadmap \"The Swedish Research Council´s Guide to Infrastructure\" (2007) and the \"OECD Guidelines on Open Access to Research Data from Public Funding\" (2007).
+The survey contains questions as to the knowledge of plans such as the roadmap "The Swedish Research Council´s Guide to Infrastructure" (2007) and the "OECD Guidelines on Open Access to Research Data from Public Funding" (2007).
 Answers to these questions exhibited a low level of knowledge, as did questions about making own data available.
 Read more in the article, and also about reasons given for not reusing digital data, and the seven suggested obstacles to sharing digital data.